 From mid-March to mid-August 2020 visitors to Richmond Park enjoyed the peace and quiet brought about by lockdown.
 This came to an end on 15 August 2020 when traffic was allowed to return to the road from Roehampton Gate to Richmond Gate, (but restricted from Monday to Friday) and on the road from Richmond Gate to Ham Gate and Kingston Gate on all days of the week.
 The rest of the circuit road was re-opened for access to car parks only and the link road from Sheen Gate into the Park remains closed.

 The key element of this Plan for us is the closure of this link road which:

 - will transfer the problem of commuter traffic penetration (guided by satnav) from the back streets of East Sheen Parkside to the area beyond Richmond Gate; but

-- may frustrate residents of East Sheen who would be unable to drive through the Park to Pembroke Lodge, the Isabella Plantation or, more importantly, Kingston Hospital.
+- may frustrate residents of East Sheen who would be unable to drive through the Park to Pembroke Lodge, the Isabella Plantation, Kingston Hospital or Queen Mary’s, Roehampton Hospital.

 The traffic measures have been introduced on a six-month trial basis and a consultation exercise started 16 November.
 Our newsletter of 15 August 2020 gave a background to the traffic management plan including the need to reduce commuter traffic through the Park but also explained the difficulty of removing it entirely.
 Our final comments were sent to the Royal Parks on the deadline date of 10 Jan 2021 – click here.

 Royal Parks also publicised a proposal to charge for the use of its car parks and we had until 1 Nov to submit our comments, which we did, commenting that the Society is split on this proposal but that Royal Parks must be made aware that any introduction of charges will result in a greater number of visitors parking free in Fife Road, Sheen Lane and many other nearby streets.